RashedRifat/AndroidDevelopmentPractice/README.md

 **ShoppingList:** A very basic shopping list project that allows for up to ten items to be recorded.
 Contains a list of common items that can be automatically added to the shopping list if desired, through clicking a button.

+ImplicitIntents: Basic's of experimenting with implicint intents, filters and categories.

+ImplicitIntentReciever: Experimenting with recieving implicit intents and the Android Back Stack.